pocketgems/dynamodb/docs/dynamodb.md

 })
 ```

-Any modifications made to the cached item will be stored along with the item,
+Any modifications made to the cached row will be stored along with the row,
 so subsequent reads will see the previous updates.
  ```javascript
 await db.Transaction.run({ cacheModels: true },async tx => {